Metric Entropy of Ellipsoids in Banach Spaces: Techniques and Precise Asymptotics: Preliminaries and Technical Tools

-The representation \eqref{eq:ellipsasunionofcartprodgeneralsett} is highly redundant.
-It turns out, however, that one can replace the continuum $\bar \Omega$ by finite sets $\Omega$, e.g., simply take $\Omega =\{(1,1,...,1)\}$.
-We will work with more general finite sets $\Omega$ and shall typically choose them as the intersection of $\bar \Omega$ with a lattice, see, e.g., (\ref{eq:1326}) in the proof of Theorem~\ref{thm:bound on mixed norm} or (\ref{eq:defomegacasepeqq31EEE}) in the proof of Lemma~\ref{lem:klmjhgfddddfhqsdfg}.
-The following result formalizes how representations of $\mathcal{E}_{p}$, or more specifically inclusion relations, of the form \eqref{eq:ellipsasunionofcartprodgeneralsett}, with $\bar \Omega$ replaced by finite sets $\Omega$, can lead to upper bounds on the covering number of $\mathcal{E}_{p}$ in terms of the covering numbers of its constituents.
+the inclusion in \eqref{eq:ellipsasunionofcartprodgeneralsett} is, in fact, an equality.
+This representation is, however, highly redundant.
+In what follows, we therefore work with finite sets $\Omega$, typically sections of lattices, see, e.g., (\ref{eq:1326}) in the proof of Theorem~\ref{thm:bound on mixed norm} or (\ref{eq:defomegacasepeqq31EEE}) in the proof of Lemma~\ref{lem:klmjhgfddddfhqsdfg}.
+The following result formalizes how representations of $\mathcal{E}_{p}$, or more specifically inclusion relations of the form \eqref{eq:ellipsasunionofcartprodgeneralsett}, with $\Omega$ finite, can lead to upper bounds on the covering number of $\mathcal{E}_{p}$ in terms of the covering numbers of its constituents.

 \begin{lemma}[Decomposition] Let $p, q \in [1,\infty]$, $k, d\in \mathbb{N}^*$, let $d_1, \dots, d_k \in \mathbb{N}^* $ be such that $d = d_1 + \dots + d_k$, and let $\rho_1,\dots, \rho_k, \bar \rho \in (0,\infty)$.
 Let $\mathcal{E}_p$ be an infinite-dimensional $p$-ellipsoid with non-increasing semi-axes $\{\mu_n\}_{n \in \mathbb{N}^*}$ and let $\Omega \subset \mathbb{R}_+^{k+1}$ be a finite set such that